oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/default_checkout.md

 ## Transitions

-Next let's add `continue_to_billing_address` transition for "Agreements" page, and `verify_customer_consents` transition that check that all required consents is accepted. **stop_propagation** option gives us the opportunity to check required consents before every step and transit workflow to `customer_consents` step.
+Next, add the `continue_to_billing_address` transition to the Agreements page and the `verify_customer_consents` transition that check that all mandatory consents are accepted.
+The **stop_propagation** option enables you to check the required consents before every step and transit the workflow to the `customer_consents` step.

 ```yml
 workflows: